friedaloo/friedaloo/README.md

-- 👋 Hi, I’m @friedaloo
+- 👋 Hi, I’m @Yathechya Shrestha
-- 👀 I’m learing the insights to coding practices
+- 👀 I’m exploring the world at my own pace
-- 🌱 I’m currelty a student
+- 🌱 Just an average college student

 <!---
 friedaloo/friedaloo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.